 A member transferring in during this period will be encouraged but not required to participate in the activities of the Transfer Committee.
 This member will have no meeting attendance requirements until the following JLN year.

-Past JLN Presidents have no meeting attendance requirements.
+JLN Past Presidents have no meeting attendance requirements.

-Members on approved Sabbatical or Leave of Absence have no meeting attendance obligation.
+Members on approved Sabbatical have no meeting attendance obligation.

-Members on Baby Leave status will be given two (2) membership attendance credits, regardless of the dates of leave.
+Members on Temporary Leave status will be given one (1) membership attendance credits, regardless of the dates of leave.

-Other details on meeting attendance exceptions may be found in the Standing Rules 4.07.
+Other details on meeting attendance exceptions may be found in the Standing Rules.